peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool HasMostOuterTag(
         int tagValue);

-Returns whether this object has an outermost tag and that tag is of the given number.
+Returns whether this object has an outermost tag and that tag is of the specified number.

 <b>Parameters:</b>